 James R. Hoffa, president of the International Teamsters Union and six other men were found?

-James R. Hoffa, president of the International Teamsters Union and six other men were found guilty Sunday (26 July) of conspiring to defraud the union's pension fund of 25 million dollars.
+Background: James R. Hoffa, president of the International Teamsters Union and six other men were found guilty Sunday (26 July) of conspiring to defraud the union's pension fund of 25 million dollars.

 A jury of eight men and four women deliberated for more than seventeen hours before finding the defendants guilty on the blanket first count of the federal government's 21 count indictment.
 Hoffa was also found guilty in another fraud indictment involving some 3.35 million dollars.